PrairieSky Frequently Asked Questions

 How many acres of land does PrairieSky own?

-PrairieSky owns 7.8 million acres of Fee Lands with petroleum and natural gas rights, 6.7 million acres of GORR Lands, 1.1 million acres of coal rights and 0.4 million acres of other royalties.
+PrairieSky owns 7.8 million acres of Fee Lands with petroleum and natural gas rights, 7.8 million acres of GORR Lands and 1.1 million acres of coal rights.

 Does PrairieSky drill wells?